For Jim McMahon's Red Hook Sandy flood map go here.

 Storm drain flooding and sewer line back ups

-Lastly, Red Hook suffers the risk of a third source of water, overflowing sewer drains and backups on sewers lines.
+Lastly, Red Hook suffers the risk of a third source of water, overflowing sewer drains and backups on sewer lines.
 That’s because the sewer system collects water up in Park Slope, Gowanus and Carroll Gardens and loops through Red Hook on the way to a sewage treatment plant in the Brooklyn Navy Yard (called the Red Hook Wastewater Treatment Plant because original plans were to locate it here).

 When the flow of sewage, supercharged by heavy rainfall, hits the lowlands of Red Hook, it wants to come out and does.